'Worst pressures' of energy supply over

 “At the same time, though, I’m the first to acknowledge the fact that coal and to a lesser extent gas at the moment right now and even … to 2025 are still part of our mix.”

-Mr Andrews says while coal and gas companies continue to come to the Victorian government looking for help, the sector couldn’t be abandoned entirely despite lagging economic viability.
+Mr Andrews said while coal and gas companies kept coming to the Victorian government looking for help, the sector couldn’t be abandoned entirely despite lagging economic viability.

 “But the time has come to stop talking about transition and to get on and make it.”